Raspberry Pi Images

 About the Pi Images

 The Ubiquity Robotics Raspberry Pi images are based on Ubuntu 16.04.
-They are pre-installed with ROS, perfect for building your Raspberry Pi robots.
+They are pre-installed with ROS Kinetic, perfect for building your Raspberry Pi robots.
 Based on the wonderful work of Ubuntu Pi Flavor Makers.

-The Pi Images are designed to work with the Raspberry Pi 3 (Model B), we do not test on any other Pi's.
+The Pi Images are designed to work with the Raspberry Pi 3 (Model B and B+) and Raspberry Pi 4B, we do not test on any other Pi's.
 They are known to not work at all on the Original Pi and the Pi Zero.

 Image Bugs and Contributions